milkyware/milkyware.github.io/_drafts/allow-temp-access-to-azure-sql-from-microsoft-hosted-agents.md

 - Resolves the public IP of the agent
 - Check if public access is already enabled
-  - Enables public access if not already
+  - Enables temp public access if not already
 - Adds temp firewall rule for the public IP
 - Runs a parametrised set of **steps/tasks**
 - Removes temp firewall rule
-- Disables public access if enabled by this pipeline
+- Disables temp public access if enabled by this pipeline

 ``` yaml
 parameters: